rallyeaon/RasPi-Server/README.md

 * installDocker install the docker-software on our machine and add the current user to group docker
 * portainer.yml holds the initial portainer configuration for portainer only
 * fhem.yml holds configuration for FHEM docker
+* mosquitto.yml holds configuration for mosquitto docker which is needed for communication FHEM <-> Home Assistant
+* HASS.yml holds configuration for Home Assistant docker